axelerant/testimonials-widget/readme.txt

 = 50.
 Example to set widget gradient background color =

-The CSS class `testimonialswidget_testimonialsNNN` is dynamically generated.
-As such, you're not going to find it specifically in the Testimonials Widget CSS file.
-The reason being is that each Testimonials Widget is standalone so that many can be on a page.

-Therefore, look in your webpage's HTML source code of your webpage for the unique testimonial widget class identifier.
-In our case, it's `.testimonialswidget_testimonials3`.

-Then write CSS like the following.
+See FAQ 61 for NNN identification.
+Then write CSS like the following change the color behind the widget to a light gradient gold.

 `
 .testimonialswidget_testimonials3 {
 	background-image: linear-gradient(to bottom right, #FFEF87 0%, #EFEFEF 100%);
 }
 `

-There you have it, you've changed the color behind the widget to a light gradient gold.

 A special thanks to [inode86](http://wordpress.org/support/topic/gradient-background-color?replies=2) for this suggestion.